-A final remark for this Digression is this.
-When speaking about entropy, we should have in mind that the scale is an important element, and that entropy per se, being a probabilistic concept, presupposes a macroscopic view of phenomena, rather than focus on individuals or small subsets.
-If we viewed the motion of a particular die-throw, we might say that it was irregular, uncertain, unpredictable, chaotic, or random.
+To conclude this Digression: When discussing entropy, we should bear in mind that scale is an important element, and that entropy per se, being a probabilistic concept based fundamentally on a macroscopic view of phenomena, rather than focusing on individuals or small subsets.
+Analysing a particular die-throw, we may say that it was irregular, uncertain, unpredictable, chaotic, or random.
 However, macroscopization, by removing the details, may also remove irregularity.
 For example, as seen in Digression 2.H, the application of the principle of maximum entropy to the outcomes of a die-throw results in equal probabilities (1/6) for each outcome.
 This is the perfect order that can be achieved macroscopically.
 Likewise, as already mentioned, the maximum uncertainty in a particular water molecule's state (in terms of position, kinetic state and phase), on a macroscopic scale results in the Clausius-Clapeyron law.
 Again, we have perfect order, as the accuracy of this law is so high that most people believe that it is a deterministic law.